The best times to switch energy

 If you’re on a variable tariff, it might be a shock to the system when your energy usage increases two-fold due to the change in season, so be sure to be proactive before it’s too late.

 When you move into a new home, you’ll automatically be put on the property’s current supplier’s most expensive default tariff.
-Look for a better deal with the current supplier or look to completely switch away altogether for a better-priced deal.
+Look for a better deal with the current supplier or look to switch away altogether for a better-priced deal completely.

 If you switch as soon as you move in, you’ll have to wait around 21 days for the change to take effect, so you’ll have to pay at least one bill with the current supplier.